 On April 29, 2009, the University issued \$80.0 million aggregate principal amount of General Obligation Bonds, 2009 Series G (the "2009 Series G Bonds") pursuant to the Master Indenture and the Seventh Supplemental Indenture.
-The University entered into a Standby Bond Purchase Agreement (the "Standby Bond Purchase Agreement") with U.S. Bank National Association (the "Bank") under which the Bank will provide liquidity, subject to the satisfaction of certain conditions, for the purchase of 2009 Series G Bonds bearing interest at the Daily Rate or Weekly Rate which are delivered to the Trustee but not remarketed by the Remarketing Agent.
-The Standby Bond Purchase Agreement will expire on May 4, 2018, unless extended or terminated, and the University is currently negotiating for a replacement facility.
-The University has the right and may elect to terminate the Liquidity Facility in its discretion.
+The University entered into a Standby Bond Purchase Agreement (the "Standby Bond Purchase Agreement") with TD Bank (the "Bank") under which the Bank will provide liquidity, upon the occurrence of certain event, for the purchase of 2009 Series G Bonds bearing interest at the Daily Rate or Weekly Rate which are delivered to the Trustee but not remarketed by the Remarketing Agent.
+The Standby Bond Purchase Agreement will expire on July 1, 2023, unless extended or terminated.
 Nothing in the Seventh Supplemental Indenture shall require the University to deliver to the Trustee a Substitute Liquidity Facility upon expiration or termination of a Liquidity Facility.

-As of June 30, 2017, the University has \$85.67 million aggregate principal amount of General Obligation Commercial Paper, Series A and C (the "Commercial Paper") outstanding.
+The University had \$175.7 million aggregate principal amount of General Obligation Commercial Paper, Series A, C and E (the "Commercial Paper") outstanding at June 30, 2019 (unaudited).
 The University entered into a Standby Commercial Paper Purchase Agreement (the "Standby Commercial Paper Purchase Agreement") with Wells Fargo Bank, National Association (the "Commercial Paper Liquidity Provider") under which the Commercial Paper Liquidity Provider is obligated to purchase newly issued Commercial Paper issued to pay the principal of other Commercial Paper, subject to suspension or termination upon the occurrence of certain events.
-The Standby Commercial Paper Purchase Agreement will terminate on April 10, 2018 unless terminated prior to such date in accordance with its terms.
+The Standby Commercial Paper Purchase Agreement will terminate on April 10, 2021 unless terminated prior to such date in accordance with its terms.
 The University is currently negotiating for a replacement facility.